ClinicalTrialsTeam/ctfrontier/cdk/README.md

 *Note: The initial config file is just loads the initial config values, the actual config is stored in the cloud and must be managed with the `ctf config-*` commands.*

-If `ctf stack-create` fails, there is likely an error with your AWS configuration.
+If `ctf stack-create` fails, there might be an error with your AWS configuration.

 If `ctf stack-create` completes, then you should should have a new CloudFormation stack in your AWS account with all the resources defined in `cdk/lib/stack.py`.